How the Salon des Arts Ménagers shaped French design

 Set the tone with an accent piece

-Perforated toleware became fashionable in everything from cocktail trolleys to jaunty tripod lamps designed by Jacques Biny.
+Perforated toleware became fashionable in everything from lemonade glass carriers to jaunty tripod lamps designed by Jacques Biny.

 In those golden decades of the SAM, homemakers learned how to turn their cluttered apartments into harmonious havens, dressed with one or two perfectly pitched accent pieces.